Markfesenk0/GAN-Colorization/README.md

 The task of this project is to use GANs to colorize grey-scale images, and compare the results of the CycleGAN model, Pix2Pix model and U-Net generator with no discriminator model.

-*NOTE* this is a Google Colab Notebook
+Please note - This is a Google Colab Notebook containing the entire project

 # Introduction